Respect Training For Puppies and Adult Dogs

-Oh, yes, in his mind it certainly is, and his instincts compel him to seek out its structure: Who is the leader, and who is the follower?
+Oh, yes, in his mind it certainly is, and his instincts compel him to seek out its structure.
+Who are the leaders, and who are the followers?

-I'll give you a hint.....whoever is allowed to set the rules and make the decisions is the leader.
+I'll give you a hint.....whoever is allowed to set the rules and make the decisions are the leaders.

-If you don't establish YOURSELF as the leader, your dog will be compelled by his instincts to assume that role.
-And now you will see those "rude and disrespectful" behaviors.
+And now you will see some of those "rude and disrespectful" behaviors.
 Your dog isn't really being rude or disrespectful.
-He is simply carrying out his role as Leader.
-Since you haven't assumed the role, HE has to do it."
+He is simply carrying out his role as a leader – making decisions about which of his behaviors are acceptable.
+Since you haven't assumed the role, HE has done it."

-Kathy (anxiously): "But I don't want to rule over or control my dog.
+Kathy (anxiously): "But I don't want to rule over my dog.
 I just want him to be my friend."

-For example, you might need to give medicine that tastes awful..... or take something dangerous out of his mouth..... or roll him onto his back so you can cut out a nasty mat or remove a tick from his belly.
+For example, you might need to give medicine that tastes awful.... or take something dangerous out of his mouth..... or roll him onto his back so you can remove a tick from his belly.

 For his own safety, your dog must always accept YOUR greater knowledge and judgment.

 For your own peace of mind as your dog's guardian and caregiver, you must feel confident that you can restrain and handle him in any way you see fit, at any time you see fit.